Rekiahhinton/technical-writing-portfolio/docs/api_mastery/spotify_oauth.md

 ## Overview

 OAuth 2.0 is a universal authorization framework.
-It allows users to grant third-party access to their sensitive data with proper authentication.
+It allows users to grant third-party access to their sensitive data without sharing their login credentials directly with the application.
 This enables developers to access data on behalf of their Spotify users.

 This guide teaches REST-familiar developers how to authenticate with the Spotify Web API using OAuth 2.0.